affinitydb/doc/protobuf.md

 Note: This sequence is typically implemented as a single HTTP connection.
 </sub>

-[chaosdb.proto](./sources/chaosdb_proto.html) contains more structures and fields than described here.
+[affinity.proto](./sources/affinity_proto.html) contains more structures and fields than described here.
-It also contains a large number of `enums`, some of which are sometimes used as constants _(n.b.: some protobuf libraries don't support this strategy, in which case the values in chaosdb.proto must be repeated as literals in the client code)_.
-Please refer to the comments in [chaosdb.proto](./sources/chaosdb_proto.html) for more information.
+It also contains a large number of `enums`, some of which are sometimes used as constants _(n.b.: some protobuf libraries don't support this strategy, in which case the values in affinity.proto must be repeated as literals in the client code)_.
+Please refer to the comments in [affinity.proto](./sources/affinity_proto.html) for more information.

 ###About Streaming and Pagination
-ChaosDB offers two distinct and complementary strategies for dealing with data streaming.
+Affinity offers two distinct and complementary strategies for dealing with data streaming.

 The simplest strategy consists in letting the client specify pagination OFFSET and LIMIT along with its pathSQL statement.
-This can be done via `KSStream.PathSQL.offset` and `KSStream.PathSQL.limit` (directly in the protobuf request).
+This can be done via `AfyStream.PathSQL.offset` and `AfyStream.PathSQL.limit` (directly in the protobuf request).
-The [server](./ChaosDB server.md) also allows to specify these parameters.
-ChaosDB interprets them and returns a subset of the whole result set _(n.b. in the current implementation, the query is re-evaluated for every requested page; consistency can be secured with a transaction, but the performance is not optimal)_.
+The [server](./Affinity server.md) also allows to specify these parameters.
+Affinity interprets them and returns a subset of the whole result set _(n.b. in the current implementation, the query is re-evaluated for every requested page; consistency can be secured with a transaction, but the performance is not optimal)_.
 The granularity is the PIN, which may be insufficient in some cases, such as data models involving huge collections.

-The second strategy involves a different method of reading the response stream, one atomic element at a time (instead of one `KSStream`-segment at a time).
+The second strategy involves a different method of reading the response stream, one atomic element at a time (instead of one `AfyStream`-segment at a time).
 This strategy provides full control over the stream (and the memory footprint involved in reading it).
 On the other hand, it also comes at a cost: on one hand, it usually implies a completely different programming model (if you can't afford to put a whole PIN in memory, then you probably can't interact with that object as a native object either);
 on the other hand, not all protobuf libraries expose this kind of access.

-In their present implementation, the [node.js](./sources/chaosdb-client_js.html) and [python](./sources/chaosdb_py.html) client libraries only support the first strategy, but may expose a specialized interface using the second strategy in a near future.
+In their present implementation, the [node.js](./sources/affinity-client_js.html) and [python](./sources/affinity_py.html) client libraries only support the first strategy, but may expose a specialized interface using the second strategy in a near future.

 ###More Information
-For more information on ChaosDB's usage of protobuf, please refer to the comments in [chaosdb.proto](./sources/chaosdb_proto.html).
+For more information on Affinity's usage of protobuf, please refer to the comments in [affinity.proto](./sources/affinity_proto.html).
-Another important source of information is the implementation of the [node.js](./sources/chaosdb-client_js.html) and [python](./sources/chaosdb_py.html) access layers, which can be used as examples to implement new access layers.
+Another important source of information is the implementation of the [node.js](./sources/affinity-client_js.html) and [python](./sources/affinity_py.html) access layers, which can be used as examples to implement new access layers.

 For more information about Google's protobuf, please refer to the project's [homepage](http://code.google.com/p/protobuf), its [developer guide](http://code.google.com/apis/protocolbuffers/docs/overview.html) and its